What is Addiction to Alcohol?

 It impacts all of us!

 Alcoholism affects us all.
 Beyond the immediate family, we have friends, co-workers and neighbors.
-Moreover, Info On Drug Addiction and Alcohol and alcohol abuse are directly related to our most difficult social problems, such as crime, domestic violence, teen pregnancy.
+Moreover, addiction and alcohol abuse are directly related to our most difficult social problems, such as crime, domestic violence, teen pregnancy.

-The National Institute on Alcohol Abuse and Info On Drug Addiction and Alcohol teaches us that a person will continue to drink even though it has serious impact on family, friends, employment, health and legal matters.
+The National Institute on Alcohol Abuse and Addiction teaches us that a person will continue to drink even though it has serious impact on family, friends, employment, health and legal matters.
 The disease takes over and soon a person is slave to the alcohol.
 They have to take another drink.
 People have been known to literally drink themselves to death.

 Sadly, there is no cure

-Info On Drug Addiction and Alcohol cannot be cured.
+Currently, addiction and alcoholism cannot be cured.
 It will forever remain a part of a person’s makeup.
-However, when it comes to Info On Drug Addiction and Alcohol, there is good news and bad news.
+However, when it comes to addiction, there is good news and bad news.
 The good news is that alcohol can be treated and managed.
 Alcoholics can live successful lives.
 The bad news is that they are always vulnerable to relapse if they take a drink.

 Denial is major issue